icapps/flutter-custom-image-crop/README.md

 For example, to create a square crop area, use `[`Ratio(width: 1, height: 1)`.
 To create a rectangular crop area with a 16:9 aspect ratio, use `[`Ratio(width: 16, height: 9)`.

+### borderRadius
+The radius for rounded corners of the cropping area.

 # Controller Methods

 ## addTransition